CroisetEric/srsp/README.md

 ```

 ### Starting the containers
-Follow the instructions from the [[#Quick Setup]] chapter with your working environement.
+Follow the instructions from the [#Quick Setup](#Quick Setup) chapter with your working environement.

 ### Docker-compose.yml
 This file defines the different Services and their respective configurations.

-Al changable variables are defined in the [[srs.env|env file]] so I will comment on those options which you can then correlate to the [[docker-compose.yml|docker compose file]].
+Al changable variables are defined in the [env file](srs.envl) so I will comment on those options which you can then correlate to the [docker compose file](docker-compose.yml).

 #### Container names and images
 These should be selfexplanatory.
-The documentation from the the [[#SOURCES|sources]] provided the image links.
+The documentation from the the [sources](#SOURCES) provided the image links.
 ``` ENV
 SABNZBDIMG=lscr.io/linuxserver/sabnzbd:latest
 SABNZBDCONTAINERNAME=sabnzbd